selenewaide/udacity-project1-movie-trailer/README.md

 ### Prerequisites

-You will require Python version 2 or 3 installed.
+* Python version 2.7, or later - to run the script that renders the website
+* Git - to clone the project repo
+* Web Browser (such as Chrome or Safari)

 ### Installing & Running